Ma-Marcinowski/Verificational-Model/README.md

 * #### 1.4.1.
 Exactly the same as v0.3, however dataframes are generated differently:

-    * No reverse pairs are created (neither positive nor negative), *e.g.* if a pair `xy` was already generated, then pair `yx` won't be;
+    * No reverse pairs are created (neither positive nor negative), *e.g.* if a pair `xy` was already generated, then pair `yx` will be ommited;

     * Train and validation dataframes are created under the assumption that the number of positive and negative instances ought to be equall;

-    * For the purpose of validation, one temporary test dataframe is generated, where the number of positive and negative instances is equall, and divided into `n` validation dataframes;
+    * For the purpose of standard model testing, a validation dataframe is generated to the extent of possible positive instances, where the number of positive and negative instances is equall, and divided into `n` smaller validation dataframes if needed;

     * The test dataframe is generated for the purpose of *cumulative evaluation* (*vide* 3.11.1.
-Method of cumulative evaluation), hence all possible negative instances are created (except for pair reverses).
+Method of cumulative evaluation), hence all possible negative and positive instances are created (except for pair reverses).

 ### 2. Verificational Model v1